LB presents the Full Story of a football genius best known by the Nickname; ‘Pav‘.

-The analysis of the Spurs Legend involves his life story before fame, family life and many OFF and ON-Pitch little known facts about him.
-Without further adieu, let’s Begin.
+The analysis of the Spurs Legend involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.
+Without further ado, let’s Begin.

 Roman Pavlyuchenko Childhood Story – Early Life and Family Background:

 Roman Anatolyevich Pavlyuchenko born on 15 December 1981 in the village of Mostovskoy, Krasnodar Krai, Soviet Union.
 Pavlyuchenko was raised by his father Anatoliy A. V. Pavlyuchenko and his mother, Lyubov Vladimirovna.

 His parents were used to migration when he was little. due to the instability in the Soviet Union.

 Roman started playing football from local levels at Cherkassy.
 There, he joined Pavlyuchenko began his football career when he joined Victory Sports School and stayed there for seven years before joining another youth club, Dynamo Stavropol.

 It didn’t take long before he became a kindergarten football specialist.
 When he was 16 years, he moved to the city where he pursued professional football.

 Roman Pavlyuchenko Family Life:

 Roman met his wife Larisa at school, where they were classmates.
 They got married in November 2001.